Gavriil1/cip5_application_react/README.md

 ### Chrome Dev Tools Lighthouse

-Lighthouse was used to test the performance, accessibility, best practices, and SEO of the site.
+I used Lighthouse to test the performance, accessibility, best practices, and SEO of the site.
 Unfortunately, the performance is low.

- This happens because when React requests the status of the user, the API replies with a delay.
-Because of that, even if the user is authenticated, the system first loads the sign-in page, and only after that starts loading the notes page.
+This occurs because when React requests the user’s status, the API responds with a delay.
+As a result, even if the user is authenticated, the system initially loads the sign-in page and only then starts loading the notes page.

-I verified that cookies are configured as in the walkthrough.
-I compressed the login image to 7 MB, but the speed did not improve.
-I tried to use this image from Cloudinary or directly from the React application, but performance was not improved.
+I confirmed that the cookies are configured as described in the walkthrough.
+I compressed the login image to 7 MB, but this did not improve the speed.
+I attempted to use this image from Cloudinary or directly from the React application, but the performance did not improve.

 The issue could be related to the speed of the HEROKU student account.
-For this reason, I am ignoring this error and reporting it as a bug..
+For this reason, I am ignoring  this error for the time being and reporting it as a bug

 #### Desktop